Word From Our CEO

 It’s been a year in the making.
 The journey was filled with laughter and tears, fears and doubts, fun times and sad times.
 Girls have transformed into women.
 Hurts have turned to joy!
 We called this Graduation!

 Four of our RHM ladies have graduated in the past two months.
 We are so proud of them.
 Each had their own battles and struggles while here but never gave up!
 That’s a key point, you’ll never loose unless you give up!
 You can stumble and fall, get frustrated and mad but keep your eye on the prize, Graduation!

-Ester now works at a large Financial Corporation, doing very well and looking for an apartment.
+Christina now works at a large Financial Corporation, doing very well and looking for an apartment.
 She has paid most of her debt from getting into trouble and completed most of her conditions of probation.
 She has taken care of all her ID paper work and passport and is what we call “legal”.
 She wants to come back and give back to the ministry.

-Abigail graduated from a well-known Beauty College while she was a resident and is now working in that field in an upscale salon here in Dallas.
+Emma graduated from a well-known Beauty College while she was a resident and is now working in that field in an upscale salon here in Dallas.
 She has completed all her legal requirements from the court and she has paid her fines.
 She has come out of her shell and has shown us all her ability to sing and worship God.
 She is looking for an apartment and plans to stay in touch also.

-Ruth was our first graduate.
+Natalie was our first graduate.
 She is a manager at a well know French café.
 She has a car and is working to get her daughter back.
 She hangs with us all the time.
 She comes to classes and goes to church with us.
 She has a beautiful apartment one block away and is doing very well.